SkygearIO/features/features/256-auth-gear-interaction-overview-in-next/api.md

 ## user metadata and user profile

-For future advanced management requirements, auth gear should bring user metadata idea, which is indicated as a fixed user attributes, such as avatar, first name, last name, display name, preferred language, birthday, gender, country, address, segment..., etc. And user profile is for varied user attributes, they differ from application to application, such as: ethnic, height, weight, hobby,..., etc.
+For future advanced management requirements, auth gear should bring user metadata idea, which is indicated as a fixed user properties, such as avatar, first name, last name, display name, preferred language, birthday, gender, country, address, segment..., etc. And user profile is for varied user properties, they differ from application to application, such as: ethnic, height, weight, hobby,..., etc.

 ```
 CREATE TABLE _auth_user_profile (